-Another important point that is worth mentioning is that the conversations that the referees start are based on the same points of any game, so the players already have a notion of what the message is.
+Another important point worth mentioning is that the conversations that the referees start are based on the same points of any game, so the players already have a notion of the message.

 How do soccer managers communicate with foreign players?

 Managers’ communication messages can be slightly more varied and complex than referees during a match.

 So the communication needs to be as fluid as possible as the language barrier can become a serious problem in a soccer team as exemplified by Unai Emery during his time at Arsenal.

 To overcome these difficulties, clubs mainly use professional translators who are in charge of transmitting their message to the player as well as to a third party, who can be another player or a member of the staff, who helps in communication.